 Bake uncovered at 375 degrees until piping hot and lightly browned, about 30 minutes.
 Transfer to a serving platter or individual plates and serve.

 Print-friendly version of this recipe.

-Three Years Ago – Lemony Kale & Radicchio Salad
+- Two Years Ago – Kale & Radicchio Salad with Roasted Butternut Squash

 Or Click Here! for a complete list of and links to all the recipes on this blog!

 Are you cooking this Thanksgiving?
 Feel free to share your favorite tips!